-- 1. It will identify provincial priorities, strategies or projects that utilize new or existing occupational health, safety and violence prevention initiatives to meet overall goals of workplace injury and illness prevention.
-It will seek out and collaborate with employees and employers, experts in the field, and other similar provincial level organizations, both to benefit from their experience and adapt successful strategies and resources, as well as to ensure coordinated and consistent approaches across the broader public sector, including with the Community Health Sector; - 2.
-Provincial priorities, strategies or projects will be: - (a) responsive to current Sector needs and be capable of being translated into practical applications at the worksite level; - (b) based on the latest evidence and data: - (c) Reflective of best occupational health and safety practices; - (d) Have measureable performance expectations and an evaluation plan:
+- 2. It will identify provincial priorities, strategies or projects that utilize new or existing occupational safety and health, mental health, cultural safety, and violence prevention initiatives to meet overall goals of workplace injury and illness prevention.
+It will collaborate with the Community Social Services Health and Safety Association of BC, employees and employers, experts in the field, and other similar provincial level organizations, both to benefit from their experience and adapt successful strategies and resources, as well as to ensure coordinated and consistent approaches across the broader public sector, including with the Community Health Sector; - 3.
+The Working Committee's priorities, strategies or projects will be:

+(a) Responsive to current Community Social Services worker and Sector needs and be capable of being translated into practical applications at the worksite level;

+(b) Based on the latest evidence and data;

+(c) Reflective of best occupational health and safety practices;